nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 In order for all auth servers in a cluster to replay all recordings, they will need access to the same keys.
 There are common cases where keys are easily shared, such as a software key or an AWS KMS key that all auth servers have access to.
-This RFD proposes that recording encryption should assume that keystores and keys are available to all auth servers in a cluster.
-This would require either adjusting HSM key IDs to remove the `host_uuid` or ignoring the `host_uuid` altogether during recording encryption.
+This RFD proposes that recording encryption should assume shared access to the same keys and keystores from all auth servers in a cluster.
+For networked HSMs, this will require replacing the `host_uuid` label applied to keys with a shared label signalling recording encryption.

-If there is a need to support multi-keystore clusters, we have a couple of options laid out below.
+While this RFD no longer proposes building in support for multi-keystore clusters, some of the research involved with supporting this is documented below.

 For sharing between HSMs, Teleport could facilitate a process similar to the one defined in [pkcs11-tools](https://github.com/Mastercard/pkcs11-tools/blob/master/docs/MANUAL.md#exchanging-a-keys-between-tokens---the-long-way).